modelscope/FunASR/README.md

 The contributors can be found in [contributors list](./Acknowledge.md)

 ## License
-This project is licensed under the [The MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under [The MIT License](https://opensource.org/licenses/MIT).
 FunASR also contains various third-party components and some code modified from other repos under other open source licenses.
 The use of pretraining model is subject to [model license](./MODEL_LICENSE)